Montgomery County Assault Lawyers

 - Rape: The crime of forcing another person into sexual intercourse without their consent is considered rape, a first-degree felony in Pennsylvania, punishable by up to 20 years in prison.

 - Aggravated rape: A rape charge is elevated to aggravated rape if the crime included the use of a dangerous weapon or assault and battery.
-Aggravated rape convictions come with harsher penalties than many other rape crimes and can result in up to 40 years behind bars.
+Aggravated rape convictions come with harsher penalties and may result in up to 40 years behind bars.

-- Indecent sexual assault: Any instance of forcing another person to come into contact with bodily fluids or excrement for sexual arousal or otherwise making sexual contact with another person without their consent is charged as indecent sexual assault in Pennsylvania and can be imprisoned for up to five years.
+- Indecent sexual assault: This charge involves any instance of forcing another person to come into contact with bodily fluids or excrement for sexual arousal or otherwise making sexual contact with another person without their consent.
+Those charged may receive up to five years in prison.

-- Rape of a child: Even if there was “consent,” engaging in sexual intercourse or another sexual act with a minor younger than 16 can result in a rape of a child charge or statutory sexual assault.
+- Rape of a child: Even if there was “consent,” engaging in sexual intercourse or another sexual act with a minor under 16 can result in a rape of a child or statutory sexual assault charge.
 A conviction of these charges can result in up to 40 years in prison.

 - Rape of a child with serious bodily injury: This charge, also referred to as involuntary deviate sexual intercourse, is any unwelcome sexual activity performed on a person younger than 13 years of age who suffers bodily injury from unwanted contact.
 This crime can result in lifetime imprisonment.

-When you choose to partner with us as your criminal defense lawyers, our proficient legal team will enthusiastically represent, negotiate, and work tirelessly to defend your sexual assault allegations without judgment.
-Our focus is always on protecting the constitutional rights of our clients, including their right to a fair trial.
+Our proficient legal team may be able to enthusiastically represent, negotiate, and work tirelessly to defend your sexual assault allegations without judgment.
+We always focus on protecting your constitutional rights, including your right to a fair trial.

 Possible Penalties for a Conviction of Assault in Pennsylvania